kartverket/kartverket.vectortiles/README.md

-pois
+## pois
 Points of interest, these are usually visualized with an icon or a circle.
 Contains landscape-related points of interest such as trigonometric points, mountain peaks etc.

-Attributes:
+### Attributes:

-objtype

-The majority of these objtypes are only applicable to specific zoom level intervals, see code lists for more information.
+**objtype:** The majority of these objtypes are only applicable to specific zoom level intervals, see code lists for more information.
 TrigonometriskPunkt and Terrengpunkt are available on all zoom levels

-Values:
+  - *Values:*
-TrigonometriskPunkt: Trig point.
+     - **TrigonometriskPunkt:** Trig point.
 Permanently marked point, marked with a bolt or other mark in which the plane coordinates and/or height are determined in a Trigonometrical network in a geodetic system

-Terrengpunkt: Point in the terrain with a measured height value used to indicate the height on pronounced surfaces in the terrain
+     - **Terrengpunkt:** Point in the terrain with a measured height value used to indicate the height on pronounced surfaces in the terrain

-Toppunkt: highest point in the terrain with a measured height value used to indicate the height on pronounced surfaces in the terrain
+     - **Toppunkt:** highest point in the terrain with a measured height value used to indicate the height on pronounced surfaces in the terrain

-Forsenkningspunkt:Point in the terrain with a fixed height value which describes a depression in the terrain
+     - **Forsenkningspunkt:**Point in the terrain with a fixed height value which describes a depression in the terrain

-Golfbane: Golf course
+     - **Golfbane:** Golf course

-Steinbrudd: Quarry
+     - **Steinbrudd:** Quarry

-Industriomrade: Industrial area/site
+     - **Industriomrade:** Industrial area/site

-Lufthavn: Airport
+     - **Lufthavn:** Airport

-Tettbebyggelse: Populated area
+     - **Tettbebyggelse:** Populated area

-InnmåltTre: Tree
+     - **InnmåltTre:** Tree

-Stein: Boulder
+     - **Stein:** Boulder

-medium

-Describes ground surface type for topographic and terrain points.
+**medium:** Describes ground surface type for topographic and terrain points.
 Only available for TrigonometriskPunkt and Terrengpunkt

-Values:
+  - *Values:*
-I: isbre/glacier
+     - **I:** isbre/glacier

-T:Terreng/terrain
+     - **T:** Terreng/terrain

-hoyde
+## hoyde

 Specific height of each point, given in meters.
 Only available for TrigonometriskPunkt and Terrengpunkt.
 A separate layer holds all water area polygons

-vannlinje
+## vannlinje
 Vannlinje contains all water lines, like rivers and flood channels

 objtype, vannbredde